Benkol003/Third-Year-Notes/General Notes/C++ Templates.md

 }
 ```

-- Can get parameter time at compile time via `sizeof...` operator
+- Can get parameter ??? at compile time via `sizeof...` operator